Database Diagram (ERD) Design Tool for SQL Server

 Design databases

-databases, Entity Relationship Diagrams can explain the logical structure and the flow of information within the databases in question,
+It can explain the logical structure and the flow of information within a database in question,

 as well as assist in enhancing database throughput, debugging errors, and redesigning the architecture.